This is the history of changes and specifications on the Tesla Model Y in the UK market only. This model is often referred to as the Juniper.

 If you're buying a new Tesla, use https://ts.la/matt55592 or enter "matt55592" as a referral code for a discount off your purchase of any Tesla vehicle.
 The value of the discount does vary depending on the current demand, but it can be from £500 to £2,000.
 If you're financing your vehicle, the credit goes into your Tesla account where you can spend it on Supercharging, accessories, servicing or merchandise.

 Errors and omissions excepted.
 Tesla do not produce sales brochures and the information on their website is also brief with the minimal specifications listed.
 They also continuously make changes to the hardware and do not restrict such changes to model years or major refreshes like other manufacturers do.
 Also due to the over-the-air updates, existing vehicles continue to get new features and functions over time and therefore can end up being very different from when it was new.
-So keeping track of changes is a challenge and this guide was primarily made by following announcements on social media.
+So keeping track of changes is a challenge.
 If you find any mistakes or omissions, please do email.